Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-A Salter-Harris fracture in children is when a bone breaks through a growth plate.
-Your child's bones grow from the growth plates near the bone ends.
-Salter-Harris fractures occur most often in the fingers or in the lower arm and leg.
-Your child's Salter-Harris fracture may not be seen on x-ray at first.
-Some Salter-Harris fractures take up to 14 days before they can be seen on x-ray.
+A Salter-Harris fracture is a break in your child's bone that goes through a growth plate.
+Growth plates are tissue that forms new bone on the ends of certain bones to make them longer as your child grows.
+Examples include thigh bones, forearm bones, and finger bones.
+When your child is finished growing, the growth plates will harden and become solid bone.
+Some Salter-Harris fractures take up to 14 days before they can be seen on an x-ray.
 Your child's injury may need to be put in a cast or splint if a Salter-Harris fracture is known or suspected.
-This will help prevent further injury to the growth plate and surrounding bone.
+This will help prevent more injury to the growth plate and surrounding bone.

 How to care for your child:

-- Elevate: Keep the cast or splint above the level of your child's heart, as often as possible, for 1 to 3 days.
+- Elevate the area above the level of your child's heart, as often as possible, for 1 to 3 days.
 Your child may lie back in a bed or chair and put pillows under an injured leg or foot.
-Use pillows to prop up an injured arm or hand.
-Your child should wiggle his healthy fingers and toes often.
+Use pillows to prop up the area.
+Your child should wiggle his or her fingers and toes often to keep blood flowing.

-- Ice: Put crushed ice in a plastic bag and cover it with a towel.
-Place the ice over the cast or splint for as long and as often as your child's primary healthcare provider says you should.
+- Ice helps decrease pain and swelling.
+Put crushed ice in a plastic bag and cover it with a towel.
+Place the ice over the cast or splint for as long and as often as your child's healthcare provider says you should.

 How to care for your child's cast or splint: